 The space over the barrier and its approaches should be clear of overhanging branches and other hazards to a height of 3.7m in case a horse should jump the barrier.

 The ground under the barrier and on the approaches should be level, firm and well drained but not hard, slippery or stony; that is, it should be a surface on which a horse can safely jump.
 This may require a commitment to maintenance.
-The surface must not be tarmac as this is too dangerous if a horse jumps the barrier and may cause a horse to slip when stepping over, particularly when wet.
-Where a sealed surface is required, the BHS recommends use of resin or polymer bound grit-rubbercrumb.
+It must not be tarmac as this is too dangerous if a horse jumps the barrier and may cause a horse to slip when stepping over, particularly when wet.
+Where a sealed surface is required, the BHS recommends use of resin or polymer bound rubber-crumb.

 The lowered central part of the gate over which the horse steps should be at least 1.2m wide at the bottom and 2m wide at the top.
-The top of this bottom bar must be no more than 190mm $\pm$ 60mm from the ground.
+The top of this section bottom bar should be maximum $190mm \pm 60mm$ from the ground.

-Periodic maintenance of the surface under the barrier may be required to ensure it does not erode, so that the maximum height of the step-over bar is not exceeded.
+Care must be taken to ensure that the height of the lowered rail does not exceed the maximum recommended height of 250mm overall height measured from the ground beneath that part of the barrier and for at least 2m on each side.
+Periodic maintenance of the surface under the barrier may be required to ensure it does not erode and increase the height between the ground and the top of the rail.
 Maintenance should not be simply adding stone to any eroded hollow because loose stone is painful for horses to walk on and may cause injury.
-Raising the ground immediately below the barrier does not help as it is the height the horse must step which is important.
+Raising the ground immediately below the barrier does not help as it is the height the horse has to step which is important.

-There should be solid wooden cladding on both sides of the central section, so that the metal barrier does not clang if the horse's foot strikes it.
+There should be solid wooden cladding on both sides of the central section, so that the barrier does not clang if the horse's foot strikes it.
 It may need to be painted so that the horse can distinguish it more easily from the ground.
 The edges of the wood should be rounded to reduce incidence of injury to a horse's legs.